0LNetworkCommunity/libra-legacy-v6/language/move-prover/docgen/tests/sources/LibraTest.spec_inline_no_fold.md

 <dd>
  The new on-chain to-LBR exchange rate between the
  <code>currency_code</code> currency and LBR.
 Represented in conversion
- between the (on-chain) base-units for the currency and microlibra.
+ between the (on-chain) base-units for the currency and microdiem.
 </dd>
 </dl>